adobe/react-native-acpanalytics/README.md

 # React Native AEP Analytics Extension

-`react-native-acpanalytics` is a wrapper around the iOS and Android [AEP Analytics SDK](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/adobe-analytics) to allow for integration with React Native applications.
+`@adobe/react-native-acpanalytics` is a wrapper around the iOS and Android [AEP Analytics SDK](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/adobe-analytics) to allow for integration with React Native applications.
 Functionality to enable Adobe Analytics is provided entirely through JavaScript documented below.

 ## Installation

 You need to install the SDK with [npm](https://www.npmjs.com/) and configure the native Android/iOS project in your react native project.
-Before installing the Analytics extension it is recommended to begin by installing the Core extension `react-native-acpcore`.
+Before installing the Analytics extension it is recommended to begin by installing the Core extension `@adobe/react-native-acpcore`.

 ### 1. Create React Native project